Python library with methods to generate, process, analyze, and plot energy related timeseries.

 It consists of four modules that include among others the following:

-- Analysis: Overview of descriptive statistics, reshape, load duration curve, extract daily archetypes (clustering)
+- Analysis: Overview of descriptive statistics, reshape, load duration curve, extract daily archetypes (clustering), detect outliers

-- Generate: generate from daily and monthly profiles, generate from sinusoidal function, sample from given load duration curve, or from given PSD, add noise gaussian and autoregressive noise, genrate correlated load profiles , fit to analytical load duration curve
+- Generate: generate from daily and monthly profiles, generate from sinusoidal function, sample from given load duration curve, or from given spectral distribution, add noise gaussian and autoregressive noise, generate correlated load profiles, fit to analytical load duration curve

 - Statistics: Feature extraction from timeseries for a quick overview of the characteristics of any load curve.
 Useful when coupled with machine learning packages.

-The library is designed to be robust enough to accept a wide range of inputs (pd.Dataframe, pd.Series, np.ndarray, list) This library is not focusing on regression and prediction (e.g. ARIMA, state-space etc.), since there are numerous relevant libraries around.
+The library is designed to be robust enough to accept a wide range of inputs (pd.Dataframe, pd.Series, np.ndarray, list) This library is not focusing on regression and forecasting (e.g. ARIMA, state-space etc.), since there are numerous relevant libraries around.

 Detailed documentation is still under construction, but you can find an overview of the available methods here: http://enlopy.readthedocs.io/

-Currently you can find the latest stable version in pypi.
+The latest stable version exists in conda-forge and pypi.
 You can install it using conda package manager (recommended) by typing:

 pip install enlopy

-Be aware that this library is still in conceptual mode, so the API is most probably going to change in the following versions.
-If you already have it installed and you want to upgrade to the latest stable version please use the following:
+Be aware that this library is still in conceptual mode, so the API may change in the upcoming versions.

 It should be ready to run out of the box for anyone that has the anaconda distribution installed.
 The only dependencies required to use enlopy are the following: